Sixth Grade

 Directions: Choose one book for the entire week.
 After the 20 minutes of Daily Independent Reading Time, answer the question of the day below.
 Remember to format your answer in paragraph form: five complete sentences with correct spelling.

-Tuesday: Name the most important characters in your story so far and describe their connection to each other.
+Tuesday: Name the most important characters in your story so far and how they know each other.
 Make sure to use the characters’ names.

-Wednesday: In your opinion, what is your author trying to say?
-Pick one central idea from what you’ve read this week, and write about how different parts of your story share this idea in common.
+Wednesday: What lesson can you take away from what you’ve read so far?
+Pick one lesson or central idea and write about how different parts of your story share this idea in common.

 Thursday: The setting is when and where the story takes place, and what it’s like there.
 Describe the setting of what you’ve read this week and why you think the author described it the way they did.